FranceCosta/cell-counter/README.md

 - tabulate~=0.8.9

 ## Usage
-On Main.ipynb notebook the workflow which encompasses:
+On Main.ipynb notebook the workflow encompasses:
 - dataset splitting with randomizer.py
 - training with cnn_experiment.py
 - inference with evaluator.py